 Like readers everywhere I wondered what had happened after Lawrence died of a heart attack in 2012.
 Had his widow gone back to France?
 Was the herd okay?

 The idea of writing the sequel to that best seller seemed out of my reach.

 ‘What the hell?’
 I thought.
 ‘I’ve got nothing to lose.’

 Françoise replied immediately to my email and spontaneous woman that she is, invited me and my husband Dave to Thula Thula.
 I was lucky to be in town for my mother’s 80th – only a hop, skip, and a jump away compared to the hamlet where we live in France!

 We liked each other from the word go.
-Over dinner outside in the Zululand bush on a steaming summer’s night, Françoise and I discovered fascinating parallels in our lives.
+Over dinner in the Zululand bush on a steaming summer’s night, Françoise and I discovered parallels in our lives.

 ‘There’s just one thing,’ I said.
-‘I need to finish the book I’m writing first.’
+‘I first need to finish the book I’m writing.’

 ‘No problem,’ Françoise replied.
 ‘I’m in France later this year.
 Let’s meet up and talk some more then.’

-A few months before we were due to meet, I offered to stop work on my book to write the first chapter.
-I figured it would give us both an idea whether we had the right magic to create a best seller together – and I could make sure that the jump from fiction to non-fiction was doable!
+A few months before we were due to meet, I stop work on my book to write the first chapter of An Elephant in my Kitchen.
+I figured it would give me an idea of whether we had the right magic to create a best seller together – and whether I could make the jump from fiction to non-fiction!